albertattard/java-boot-camp/docs/05-classes-methods/02-testing-static.md

 ## How can we test functionality that makes use of static methods?

-**The scope of this section is to highlight shortcomings of static methods and while itt refers to objects it is not a comprehensive guide to OOP.**  OOP is discussed in depth in the following sections.
+{% include custom/note.html details="The scope of this section is to highlight shortcomings of static methods and while itt refers to objects it is not a comprehensive guide to OOP.
+OOP is discussed in depth in the following sections." %}

 The following test invokes our game.